 - 1Heat the frying pan.Advertisement

-- 3Add the onions and stir until onions are translucent.
+- 3Add the onions and stir until the onions are translucent.

-- 4Now add the ginger and tomatoes and stir, wait until the tomato meat have separated with its skin.
+- 4Now add the ginger and tomatoes and stir, wait until the tomato meat has separated from its skin.

 - 8Add the water and let it all boil for about 3 minutes.